Safety in parks

 Overland Track Visitor Guide - One Walk, Many Journeys (published by PWS)

 - This popular guidebook contains daily walk notes, pictorial maps, notes on park history and geology, and commonly seen plants and animals.

 The Overland Track – For young (at heart) adventurers (published by PWS)

 - An entertaining guidebook/activity book filled with things to do and see.
 Great for children, teens, school and community groups, and adults with a good sense of humour.
 This is available at Cradle Mountain Visitor centre.

 Transport to and from Cradle Mountain and Lake St Clair visitor centres is available all year from Hobart, Launceston and Devonport, with more frequent services during summer.
-Check with the operators listed below for charter arrangements.
+Check with the operators listed below to confirm operating schedules and for charter arrangements.